-Housed within the University of Montana's College of Forestry and Conservation, the Wilderness Institute was established in 1975 to provide wilderness information, research, and interdisciplinary education.
+Housed within the University of Montana's W.A.
+Franke College of Forestry and Conservation, the Wilderness Institute was established in 1975 to provide wilderness information, research, and interdisciplinary education.
 The Wilderness Institute was created by a group of scientists, educators, public land managers, and conservationists.
 The Institute was established, in part, in response to the ongoing political controversy over wilderness allocation and management.

 Since 1975, Wilderness Institute projects have responded to a variety of wildland issues and needs.
 During the 1970s, the Institute performed field research at the request of Senator Lee Metcalf that led to the establishment of nine Wilderness Study Areas in Montana.
 The Institute developed methodology and organized field studies for the first wilderness inventory of BLM lands.
 During this period, the Institute also worked with the Confederated Salish and Kootenai Tribes on the establishment of the Mission Mountain Tribal Wilderness.